American Collegiate Hockey Association: Women's Division 1

+Women's Division 2

 ACHA Women's Division 2 includes 51 teams for the 2019–20 season, with a majority standing as a member of one of four conferences.
 All teams are sorted into the Northeast Region (13 teams), the Southeast Region (19 teams), or the West Region (19 teams).
 At the end of the year, the top four teams from each region in the final edition of a monthly computer ranking are invited to the ACHA National Tournament.
 The WD2 tournament differs from WD1 in that teams are divided into four pools and play a round robin, with the pool winners advancing to the semifinals.